Theresa HughesFife Council, Development PlanFloor 2 Kingdom HouseKingdom AvenueGlenrothesKY7 5LYTel: 03451555555 + 471813

-The third ecclesiastical structure on this ancient site, sacred since medieval times, Collessie Church stands at the heart of this picturesque illage.
+The third ecclesiastical structure on this ancient site, sacred since medieval times, Collessie Church stands at the heart of this picturesque village.
 Members of the congregation will welcome you throughout the afternoon.
 Also view inside the 1617 tomb for the Melville family.
-Free leaflet.

 Guides will be available all day.

 Image (c) Matthew Price.

 During its 800 year life Crail Parish Church has been subject to many alterations all reflecting the history of the church and the Royal burgh around it.
 The kirkyard has been likened to Westminster Abbey for its famous burials.